New Paltz, New York: History

 The town of New Paltz was founded in 1678 by French Huguenots by both patent from the governor and purchase from the local Esopus tribe of the Lenape people.
 Prior to the purchase of New Paltz during the 17th century, the Esopus tribe had been pressured off much of their land which is now present day Ulster and Sullivan counties, because of conflicts known as the Esopus Wars.
+As a result, the Esopus were willing to exchange the land for a hefty sum of goods.
 The Huguenots were religious refugees from France who had immigrated via Mannheim in the German Palatinate, where they had settled after fleeing France during religious persecution.
 They settled in the area of the present-day village of New Paltz (on what is now known as Huguenot Street Historic District) and established their own local government.

 The size of the town increased with annexation from surrounding regions in 1775 and 1809.
 In 1842, part of New Paltz was removed to form the Town of Esopus.
 More of New Paltz was removed in order to form the towns of Rosendale (1844), Lloyd (1845), and Gardiner (1853).

+New Paltz's current borders also encompass two now-defunct hamlets: Springtown (also known as Wallkill West) and Butterville (also known as Oleynuit, the Dutch word for butternut tree).
+Springtown is also listed in the official New York State Gazetteer, maintained and published by the New York State Department of Health, which includes numerous defunct hamlets and towns, some with alternate or archaic spellings.